 - Use:

-ArticleorBlogPosting,FAQPage,BreadcrumbList,ItemList(for lists and roundups),PersonandOrganization(withsameAs). - Avoid:
+ArticleorBlogPosting,FAQPage,BreadcrumbList,ItemList(for lists and roundups),PersonandOrganization(withsameAs). - Use

-HowTo(deprecated by Google, Sept 2023).
+HowTofor step-by-step content: Google deprecated HowTo rich results (the visual accordions in SERPs) in Sept 2023, but the markup itself is still recommended and remains valuable for AI/LLM comprehension.
+LLMs parse HowTo schema to extract and synthesize exact steps, making it a genuine citation signal on instructional pages.
+Use it on any page that genuinely walks users through a process.
 Note thatFAQPagerich results are restricted to government and health sites for Google display since Aug 2023, but the markup still helps AI parse your question-answer pairs, so keep it for citation even though it will not show as a Google rich snippet. - Keep schema in the static HTML, not JavaScript-injected (see step 1), and keep

 dateModifiedhonest.